-Maker and enabler, artist and legal practitioner, crazy cat and plant lady.
-Riikka Kuoppala’s one-person law firm Vegan & Legal started as a bike café in 2020 and has since developed into a radical legal practice where sustainability, non-discrimination and kindness are the driving forces.
-Her alter ego, the Tax Potato, gives tax advice to artists in Vegan & Legal's social media channels.
-Currently, one of Riikka's objectives is to develop alternative strategies to working with legal issues, such as creating feminist agreement and contract writing practices, queer approaches to family and inheritance law and taxation emancipation for the precariat.
+Riikka Kuoppala is a maker and enabler, artist and legal practitioner, crazy cat and plant lady.
+Riikka’s one-person law firm Vegan & Legal started as a bike café in 2020 and has since developed into a radical legal practice where sustainability, non-discrimination, and kindness are the driving forces.
+Her alter ego, the Tax Potato, gives tax advice to artists on Vegan & Legal’s social media channels.
+One of Riikka’s objectives is to develop alternative strategies for working with legal issues, such as creating feminist agreement and contract writing practices, queer approaches to family and inheritance law, and taxation emancipation for the precariat.

 Hey art worker, take care of yourself! <3